 What, then, are the variables in yours aerospace system's design?
-Well, the size and shape of the rocket certainly has a wide range of possibilities, subject to the overall limitations that the rocket must be safe and stable, and must not exceed 1500 grams (3.3 pounds) in weight.
+Well, the size and shape of the rocket certainly has a wide range of possibilities, subject to the overall limitations that the rocket must be safe and stable, and must not exceed 1000 grams (2.2 pounds) in weight.
 And the selection of the vehicle's rocket motors is another major variable.
 Since certified commercially made model rocket motors (those with 62.5 grams and less of propellant each) must be used, you must pick which ones you plan to use from the "Team America Approved Motor List" posted (and updated) at the National Association of Rocketry website at www.nar.org and in Appendix 3.
 The list of certified motors is quite long, so there is a wide range of possibilities here as well.
-There are other design variables to be considered including: what recovery system to use; how to predict or control flight duration in various weather conditions; how to cushion and protect the fragile egg; and what kind of electrical launching device to use.
+Of course, you may not exceed a combined total of 80.0 N-sec of total impulse with the combination of motors that you choose to use.
+There are other design variables to be considered including: what type of streamer system to use; how to predict or control flight duration in various weather conditions; how to cushion and protect the fragile egg; and what kind of electrical launching device to use.